Llama.cpp GGUF Quantization Guide: Optimize Local LLM Performance (2026)

 Claude Code has rapidly emerged as a powerful, unopinionated command-line tool designed for agentic coding.
 Developed as an internal research project at Anthropic, it allows developers to integrate Claude directly into their terminal workflows to automate complex tasks like refactoring, testing, and even managing git operations.
 While natively built for Anthropic’s Claude 3.5 and 4.0 series models, many power users are discovering that the tool's flexibility allows for the integration of alternative LLM models through an LLM gateway or API proxy.

-This guide explores how to break free from the default configuration and leverage a variety of models—ranging from OpenAI's GPT series to local models running on your own hardware—within the Claude Code environment.
+This guide explores how to use a different llm with claude code to break free from the default configuration and leverage a variety of models ranging from OpenAI's GPT series to local models running on your own hardware.
+By mastering claude code local llm integration, you can create a truly custom development environment.

 Claude Code is a REPL (Read-Eval-Print Loop) that acts as an agentic assistant, meaning it doesn't just suggest code; it can execute shell commands, read and write files, and orchestrate subagents to solve complex problems.